insani-org/onscripter-insani/README.md

 All this to say: if you want to contribute to onscripter-insani, **make extra sure that these files are encoded as SHIFT_JIS and not UTF8**.
 You will cause random crashes all over the place, usually upon startup in UTF8 mode, if you do not.

 ### SDL_mixer and MP3 Playback
 The default precompiled libraries for SDL_mixer on both MSYS2 and Homebrew do not enable support for MP3 playback.
-If you want MP3 playback, you are going to have to compile your own SDL_mixer as and end result.
+If you want MP3 playback, you are going to have to compile your own SDL_mixer as an end result.
 Instructions below:

 #### macOS
 The easiest way to achieve a redistributable SDL_mixer 1.2.12 with MP3 playback enabled on Homebrew is to edit the Formula for SDL_mixer.
 Do as follows: